Secured Loans – A Comprehensive Comparison

 Search powered by our partners at LoansWarehouse.

-Where else can I get a secured loan?
+Where else can I get a loan?

 Along with UK banks, secured loans are also available from online loan lenders.
 Be careful if you take out a secured loan from an online lender, as they may be acting as a broker, not a lender.

 Some online loan websites give the impression that they are offering loans secured directly when, in fact, they are a credit broker.
 These sites scan partnered loan providers to compare options and find you a loan.
-This may sound tempting and an easy way to compare secured loans “hands-free”, but you may not get the best deal and might have to pay a fee or commission to the broker
+This may sound tempting and an easy way to compare secured loans “hands-free”, but you may not get the best deal and might have to pay a fee or commission to the broker.

-If you decide to use a direct lender or broker, remember that it is crucial they are governed by the Financial Conduct Authority
+If you decide to use a direct lender or broker, remember that it is crucial they are governed by the Financial Conduct Authority.

-How do I compare secured loans?
+How do I compare my options?

 Getting a secured loan starts by comparing your options.
 Unfortunately, this isn’t as straightforward as you might think – but it’s by no means impossible.